 Tell us a little about yourself.
 When did your interest in writing begin?

-What is the most important thing for you when writing your novels?
-Are you a “plotter” or a “pantser”?
+Although both are important, what is the most important thing for you when writing your novels~ the characters or the plot?

 What books and/or authors have most influenced your life?

 When I was a child I read ’What Katy Did’ and I greatly admired Katy and how she overcame a physical disability and how she learned patience.
 This helped me when I had my own medical challenge at age eighteen.